Alistair Bunkall

-Alistair Edward Julian Bunkall (born 1982, Bristol), is a British journalist, currently working as Middle East Correspondent for Sky News, the 24-hour television news service operated by Sky UK.
+Alistair Edward Julian Bunkall (born 1982, Bristol), is a British journalist, currently working as Middle East correspondent for Sky News, the 24-hour television news service operated by Sky UK.
 He has occupied this position since July 2021.
-Alistair was previously Defence and Security Correspondent for seven years and reported from many conflicts around the world including Afghanistan, Yemen and the Islamic State insurgency in Iraq.
+Alistair was previously defence and security correspondent for seven years and reported from many conflicts around the world including Afghanistan, Yemen and the Islamic State insurgency in Iraq.

 Early life and education

 Bunkall was born in Bristol in February 1982, and grew up in the village of Buckland Newton in north Dorset in South West England.

 Bunkall was educated at Sherborne School, a boarding independent school for boys, in the market town of Sherborne in Dorset in South West England, followed by the University of Bristol in the city of Bristol, also in South West England.
-He took a Post Graduate Degree at the City University in Central London, in 2004.
+He took a postgraduate degree at the City University in Central London, in 2004.

 Early career

 Bunkall is an experienced foreign correspondent, having reported from more than 30 countries during his career with Sky News, including the conflicts in Ukraine, Syria, Iraq, Yemen, Afghanistan, Gaza and West Bank.